For other NFTS masters courses

 The emphasis of the Editing curriculum is firmly on storytelling and the relationship between editor and director.
 Students learn to apply their craft to the demands of fiction, documentary and animation, creating visual narratives while working with sound, music and, where appropriate, special effects.
 Workshops with other departments develop concepts of visual storytelling, mise-en-scène, storyboarding, sound design, music and scriptwriting.

 Editing graduates have a high rate of employment on feature films, shorts and television programmes.
 Many new graduates quickly become editors on independent productions or assistant editors on features or TV drama, while others gravitate to visual effects, promos and i-dents.
 One recent graduate was joint winner of the Best Young Editor Award at Broadcast Magazine's B+ Awards.
-Recent graduate editing credits include The Queen, Hannibal Rising, Reprise and New Moon at the cinema and Downton Abbey, Paul Merton in China, Holby City, Hustle, CSI: Crime Scene Investigation and Spooks on television.
+Recent graduate editing credits include Florence Foster Jenkins, Our Kind of Traitor, The Queen, Hannibal Rising, Reprise at the cinema and Downton Abbey, Paul Merton in China, Holby City, Hustle, CSI: Crime Scene Investigation and Spooks on television.

 - With Sound Design and Composing students Abstract Film Workshop